Our mission is to cultivate, strengthen, and advance student leadership in higher education.

 We do not have any paid opportunities currently open.
 Please check back soon or reach out for volunteer opportunities via firstname.lastname@example.org!

 Co-Founder & Executive Director

-Andy is executive director and Co-Founder of the National Campus Leadership Council, a nonprofit that empowers student leaders to engage in the public discourse.
-Since its 2012 launch, NCLC has extended its reach to student body presidents at more than 400 campuses nationwide.
-Andy helped launch two White House initiatives in 2014, introducing President Obama at a college affordability event and speaking at the It’s On Us campaign announcement.
-Andy regularly consults organizations and institutions on youth policy and how to more effectively engage Millennials in the public discourse.
-He has previously served as executive director of the DC Student Alliance and president of the American University Student Government.
-Andy grew up in Colorado but left to study in Washington, D.C., at American University where he earned a B.A. and masters in public administration (MPA).
+Andy is executive director of National Campus Leadership Council (NCLC), which he co-founded NCLC in 2012 with the mission to empower student leaders to be influential stakeholders in the public discourse.
+Since its launch, NCLC has extended its reach to student body presidents at more than 500 campuses nationwide.
+Andy is a leading advocate for student voice in public policy, helping major stakeholders in the public and private sectors engage campuses on key issues.
+He helped the Obama White House launch several policy initiatives, including introducing President Obama when the President took action to support student loan borrowers and speaking at the It’s On Us campaign launch.
+He has previously led the DC Student Alliance and served as president of the American University Student Government.
+Andy grew up in Colorado and earned his B.A. in political science and masters in public administration at American University.

 Amy oversees the daily operations of the organization, including staff and project management.
 She most recently worked as the Vice President for the Hazen Institute for Leadership Training, which she co-founded to provide engaging learning opportunities for nonprofit leaders.
 Amy has her Master's of Education in Higher Education Administration and Student Personnel from Kent State University, where she developed career construction courses for undergraduate students.
 As a student leader at University of Maryland, Amy was a co-founder of Terp Thon, the largest student philanthropy in the state of Maryland and also served on the executive board of Alpha Delta Pi - Beta Phi chapter.